impira/impira-python/README.md

-# Impira Python SDK
+# Impira Python SDK and CLI

 Impira enables you to get everything you need from your PDFs, scanned documents, images, and more — with the help of machine learning.
-This API allows you to access Impira programatically through Python.
+This API allows you to access Impira programatically through Python and the command line.

 **NOTE: This SDK is currently under active development and is likely to break backwards compatibility between point releases.
 We will update this disclaimer when this changes.**